Configuration

 Restore command denylist

 The inverse of the allowlist: rather than enumerating everything you trust, list only the few programs to block with restore_denylist.
 Handy when you trust almost everything and just want to stop a long-running server or a program that re-prompts from being replayed.
 It composes with the allowlist and wins over it — a command is replayed only when it is not denied and (no allowlist is set or it is allowed).
-Matching is by program name, and an omitted or empty list blocks nothing.
+Each entry is a regular expression matched against the full command, and an omitted or empty list blocks nothing.

 Restore settle timeout